“After spending my childhood in Europe, I came back to New York as a young teenager: I was struck by the endless vitality and diversity of the City.

 At Hunter College, Ella Sherman studied sculpture with Tony Smith, designed costumes for the theater department and, after graduation, continued as costume designer at La Mama ETC. Of note: the Broadway showcase of the phantasmagoric extravaganza “Gloria and Esperanza” by the late playwright Julie Bovasso.

-At the Art Students League, she studied painting and drawing with Michael Burban, Sherry Camhy, Sharon Sprung, Joseph Peller, and sculpture with Anthony Antonios, wax to bronze with Oscar Garcia.
+At the Art Students League, she studied painting and drawing with Michael Burban, Sherry Camhy, Sharon Sprung, Joseph Peller, and sculpture with Anthony Antonios and Oscar Garcia.

-Ella’s ceramics, jewelry and sculptures have been exhibited in New York and New Jersey, at Craft shows, Stores and Galleries.
+Ella’s ceramics, jewelry and sculptures have been exhibited and sold in New York and New Jersey, at Craft shows, Stores and Galleries.

-A Lifetime Member of the Art Students League, recipient of the Schneider Merrit 2018/19, an Associate Member of the National Sculpture Society, her work has been shown recently at an Art Students League fundraiser for the ASL Bronze Artists, in July 2016; at The Phyllis Harriman Gallery of the Art Students League, in May 2018; at The Salmagundi Club 2017 Painting and Sculpture Exhibition, in August 2017 and again in August 2018
+A Lifetime Member of the Art Students League, recipient of the Schneider Merit Award 2018/19, an Associate Member of the National Sculpture Society, her work has been shown and sold numerous times at the Phyllis Harriman Gallery at ASL.

-January 2019, "Ariadne's Thread" wins the Medal of Honor for sculpture at the Catharine Lorillard Wolfe Art Club 122nd open juried exhibition.
+In January 2019, "Ariadne's Thread" won the Medal of Honor for sculpture at the Catharine Lorillard Wolfe Art Club 122nd open juried exhibition.

-July 2019, her latest sculpture "Circe and Ulysses", winner of the Red Dot Award, was exhibited at the Art Students League.
+In July 2019, her sculpture "Circe and Ulysses" won the Red Dot Award, was on display at the Art Students League.